the-strife-project/Strife/src/kernel/drivers/storage/FS/JOTAFS/README.md

 A directory is a file with its inode's 85th byte set to 1.
 Its blocks contain file entries (which have no separators between).
 Each entry is formed by the filename (max length being 507 bytes), made up of any characters greater than 31 but ':' (58) and terminated with a null byte, and 4 bytes specifying the inode number of that entry.

 The remaining sectors are chunks.
 Each one is 512 sectors long.
-The first sector of a chunk is a bitmap.
-The first bit indicates whether the remaining bits are all 1.
-As for the rest, the nth bit marks whether the nth block of the chunk is free (0) or in use (1).
+The first sector of a chunk is a "bytemap".
+The first byte indicates whether the remaining bytes are all 1.
+As for the rest, the nth byte marks whether the nth block of the chunk is free (0) or in use (1).
 The other 511 sectors are blocks, that is, raw data.